 One-Punch Man does not follow the traditional way of publishing.
-Not only is there no set release schedule, but there are also multiple authors.
+Not only is there no set release schedule, but there are also multiple authors writing multiple mediums.
 This causes quite some confusion and misunderstandings, which will be discussed in this article.
+Most confusion arises from the webcomic vs. manga connection and differences.

 A question that often occurs and shows this confusion is “Is the One-Punch Man webcomic canon?“.
 Not only is the One-Punch man webcomic canon, but it is also the original source material.
 The webcomic comes first, the manga comes after.
 While it was the manga that allowed One-Punch Man to turn into a published Manga and Anime, it would not exist without the webcomic.